google/WebFundamentals/src/content/en/fundamentals/payments/how-it-works/how-payment-ecosyste-works.md

 ## The anatomy of W3C Payment APIs

-W3C Payment APIs comprise multiple web standards.
+_W3C Payment APIs_ comprises multiple web standards.

 *   **Payment Request API:** The
 [Payment Request API](https://www.w3.org/TR/payment-request/)
+enables fast and easy checkouts through a native browser UI.
-mediates payments on the web with browser native UI.
-It can remove the need for users to enter information such as shipping address and credit card numbers.
+It provides a consistent checkout flow while reducing the need for users to enter their shipping and payment information on every checkout.
 Learn how it works at high level at [How payment request api works](payments/how-it-works/how-payment-request-api-works) or in detail at [Deep Dive into the Payment Request